Microsoft Lumia 535: Hardware

-The Lumia 535 comes with a 5.0" IPS LCD display and 5 MP cameras on both the front and the back.
+The Lumia 535 comes with a 5.0" IPS LCD and 5 MP cameras on both the front and the back.
 The phone has 1 GB of RAM and 8 GB of built-in storage, and is powered by a quad-core 1.2 GHz Snapdragon 200 CPU and Adreno 302 GPU.
 Battery capacity is 1905 mAh and the phone is available in orange, green, white, black, gray and blue.

 Software

 The Lumia 535 ships with Windows Phone 8.1 Update 2 (through the Lumia Denim update) and is upgradeable to Windows 10 Mobile.

 Reception

 Jim Martin from PC Advisor wrote: "We're fans of Windows Phone 8.1 but the Lumia 535 compromises in too many areas to make it a bargain at £100.
 You're better off with a Motorola Moto E or – if you want 4G – the EE Kestrel."

 Katharine Byrne from Expert Reviews wrote that "Microsoft's Lumia 535 is well-built, but poor battery life and a fussy touchscreen makes it frustrating to use."

 According to Microsoft, the Lumia 535 became the best-selling mid-range smartphone in Pakistan.